unto the least of these

 HIGH SCHOOL

 Three of our students in Mpyupyu passed their national exams and were able to continue on to high school.
 High School is much more expensive than primary school, especially if you are assigned to a high school far from your village.
-These students have been sponsored for two years of high school, but need sponsors for the 2021-2022 term.
+These students have been sponsored for three years of high school, but need sponsors for the 2023-2024 term.

 • Lekeleni Simion